 A transmission line should be terminated at the receiving end in its characteristic impedance.
-Installing a jumper at the location labeled TL or RL applies a 120Ω load in series with a small capacitor across the transmit/receive input/output for RS-485 operation or input for RS-422 operation.
+Installing a jumper at the location labeled TERM applies a $120\Omega$ load across the transmit/receive input/output for RS-485 operation.

 In RS-485 operations where there are multiple terminals, only the RS-485 ports at each end of the network should have terminating resistors as described above.
 Also, for RS-485 operation, there must be a bias on the RX+ and RX- lines.
 If the board is not to provide that bias, contact the factory technical support.